Painless Parker: Legacy

-Parker is mentioned in the song "Orange Claw Hammer" by musician and poet Don Van Vliet.
+He inspired the character "Painless Potter" in the 1948 Western comedy Paleface, played by Bob Hope.
+Parker is mentioned in the song "Orange Claw Hammer" by musician and poet Captain Beefheart.
 The Historical Dental Museum at the Temple University School of Dentistry has a display dedicated to Parker, with his necklace of 357 teeth and a large wooden bucket filled to the brim with teeth that he had personally pulled.
-The bucket of teeth sat by his feet as he lectured the crowds on the importance of dental hygiene.